 - Naturopathy, Tai Chi and Dietary Supplements

-Before jumping into a CAM treatment, realize that like all medical treatments, CAM treatments also involve some degree of risk.
-And, as you may expect, some CAM treatments are more effective and safer than others.
+Before starting a CAM treatment, realize that like all medical treatments, CAM treatments also involve some degree of risk.
 And not all CAM practitioners have the same training and expertise.
-So do yourself a big favor and do some research, talk to your doctor, and be realistic about potential outcomes.
+So be smart and do some research, talk to your doctor, and be realistic about potential outcomes.
 And don’t ignore traditional treatments while using CAM therapies.

 What are the benefits of practicing yoga?